 She had borrowed $13,250, which had increased with interest to $37,400 by the time she filed for bankruptcy.
 After the bankruptcy judge ruled she couldn’t discharge the debt, Stitt appealed to the U.S. District Court in Maryland without a lawyer, and a district judge upheld the bankruptcy court’s ruling on June 9.

 The debtor didn’t meet the “undue hardship” test required by the bankruptcy code.
 Unlike credit card debt, student loans can almost never be discharged in bankruptcy.
+There are alternatives to bankruptcy, such as debt consolidation, but this can be difficult to manage if cashflow is not adequate enough.
 The only way people who have filed for bankruptcy can get rid of the debt is by proving that repaying them would impose “undue hardship” on their lives.